philcali/robot-vision/README.md

 ## Known Issues

-- Very rarely in testing, I found that keyboard inputs would _stick_.
-The only way to fix this at the moment, is to re-run `rvc` with the `c` or `clean-keys` action.
+way to fix this at the moment, is to re-run `rvc` with the `c` or `clean-keys` action.
 - Screen capturing can be really slow (JVM screencap performance is lousy)
 - No way to control the image quality or scale from the client (TODO item)

 ## TODO's

-- Swing interface for Windows users
 - Popup notification upon successful login.
 - Popout interface for dynamic controls (mainly controlling scales and quality)
 - interface for uploading and downloading files from browser